atlasphp/Atlas.Orm/notes.md

-Add checks on Row and Record types in the Table and Mapper.
+Add checks on Row and Record types in the Table and Mapper, and in the Sets.

 Add a RecordInterface (and a RecordSet interface?) so that Domain objects can typehint against the interface, and not necessarily an actual record.
 Maybe also add a <Type>RecordInterface class that extends RecordInterface, and have <Type>Record implement it.